A regression framework for studying relationships among attributes under network interference: Introduction

-To learn how networks are wired and how the structure of networks affects individual or collective outcomes, data on outcomes $\bY \coloneqq (Y_i)_{i=1}^N$ and connections $\bZ \coloneqq (Z_{i,j})_{i,j}^N$ among $N$ units are needed along with predictors $\bX \coloneqq (\bX_i)_{i=1}^N$.
-Despite the abundance of models for outcomes $\bY \mid (\bX, \bZ) = (\bx, \bz)$ and connections $\bZ \mid (\bX, \bY) = (\bx, \by)$, statistical work on joint probability models for dependent outcomes and connections $(\bY, \bZ) \mid \bX = \bx$ is scarce. \citet{SnStSc05} and \citet{NiSn17} develop models for behavioral outcomes and connections using continuous-time Markov processes, assuming that the behavioral outcomes and connections are observed at two or more time points. \citet{FeHa12} and \citet{WaFeHa24} combine Ising models for binary outcomes with exponential family models for binary connections, with applications to causal inference \citep{clark_causal_2024}.
+To learn how networks are wired and how the structure of networks affects outcomes of interest, data on outcomes $\bY \coloneqq (Y_i)_{i=1}^N$ and connections $\bZ \coloneqq (Z_{i,j})_{i,j}^N$ among $N$ units are needed along with predictors $\bX \coloneqq (\bX_i)_{i=1}^N$.
+Statistical work on joint probability models for dependent outcomes and connections $(\bY, \bZ) \mid \bX = \bx$ is scarce. \citet{SnStSc05} and \citet{NiSn17} develop models for behavioral outcomes and connections using continuous-time Markov processes, assuming that the behavioral outcomes and connections are observed at two or more time points. \citet{WaFeHa24} combine Ising models for binary outcomes with exponential family models for binary connections, with applications to causal inference \citep{clark_causal_2024}.
 In a Bayesian framework, \citet{FoHo15} unite models for continuous outcomes with latent variable models that capture dependencies among connections.
-A common feature of these approaches is that the models and methods in these works may be useful in small populations (with, e.g., hundreds of members) but may be less useful in large populations (with, e.g., thousands or millions of members).
+A common feature of these approaches is that the models and methods in these works may be useful in small populations with, say, hundreds of members, but may be less useful in large populations with, say, thousands or millions of members.
 For example, many of these models make dependence assumptions that are reasonable in small populations but are less reasonable in large populations.
-In the special case of exponential-family models, it is known that models that make strong dependence assumptions can give rise to undesirable probabilistic and statistical behavior in large populations \citep{Ha03p, fienberg-2008, Sc09b,ChDi11}.
-In addition, the cited works rely on Monte Carlo and Markov chain Monte Carlo methods for moment- and likelihood-based inference, which limits the scalability of the mentioned approaches.
-Last, but not least, the theoretical properties of statistical procedures based on such complex models for dependent data---e.g., the convergence rates of estimators---are unknown.
+In the special case of exponential-family models, it is known that models that make unreasonable dependence assumptions can give rise to undesirable probabilistic and statistical behavior in large populations, such as model near-degeneracy \citep{Ha03p,Sc09b,ChDi11}.
+In addition, these works rely on Monte Carlo and Markov chain Monte Carlo methods for moment- and likelihood-based inference, which limits the scalability of the mentioned approaches.
+Last, but not least, the theoretical properties of statistical procedures based on dependent outcomes and connections $(\bY, \bZ) \mid \bX = \bx$, such as the convergence rates of estimators, are unknown.